smLocal/project4/README.md

 ## Technologies

-I will use nodemailer, node, express, and maybe angular.
-I would like to add a gulpfile.
-I plan on adding materialize on Thursday morning and then fixing issues Thursday afternoon.
+I will use nodemailer, node, express, and angular.
+I would like to add a gulpfile later.
+Also used Materialize and favicon, bcrypt, nodemailer and ui-router.

+## Installation
+* Fork over the repo
+* Cd to project 4
+* Npm install
+* Or just visit the above heroku link

+## Unsolved Problems
+A big hurdle was starting off men stack and then going mean stack.
+I wouldn't recommend it to my enemy.
+* Login
+* Content
+* Blog
+* Functionality
+* Materialize
+* Etc

+## Table of Routes with their Auth Requirements
+* When did this get sneaked in?